EricS-200/PlanetaryDrive_FRC2856_Website/README.md

 ## Check it out locally

+Testing branches may not be up-to-date or even in use.

-First, download all the files from this repository at the main branch.
+First, download the files of this repository from the main branch.

 Then, open it in VSCode or another code editor and install all dependencies: